MatthewHaas/genetic_diversity/pop_gen_analyses/ABBA-BABA/README.md

 # AdmixTools

+I also used [AdmixTools2](https://github.com/uqrmaie1/admixtools) for the ABBA-BABA/_D_-statistics analysis.
+The original AdmixTools can be found [here](https://github.com/DReichLab/AdmixTools/tree/master/src).
+I chose to go with AdmixTools2 because it has the same functionality, but is more user-friendly.

 I followed the instructions to install AdmixTools [here](https://github.com/uqrmaie1/admixtools).
 Initially, I had issues getting `tidyverse` and `plotly` installed.
 The final solution that enabled me to install them was to switch from `R/3.6.0` to `R/4.1.0`.

 Since I did not already have these R packages installed, I needed to install them so that I could use them in my analysis.
 The `Rcpp` package was already installed.